justingreerbbi/BlackHaven-Messenger-WordPress-Plugin/readme.txt

 - Add hook for password reset and token removal.
 - Look into issuing a new refresh token every so often in normal requests so that the refresh token revolves.
 This will require the any app using this to look for a new refreh token in just about every call.
 - Allow for groupo messages to have a name.
+- Add in file uploads...
+This needs to be thought out and needs to be secure!!!!

 ## License